ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />
 <br />
-### (Not) Thinking about the Future: Inattention and Female Labor Force Participation
+### (Not) Thinking about the Future: Inattention and Maternal Labor Supply

 *joint with Ana Costa-Ramón, Michaela Slotwinski, and Anne Brenøe* (Baseline and Follow Up I completed.
 AEA RCT Registry 0010399)
 <br />
 <br />
-Persistent income and participation gaps open up between men and women following childbirth.
-These gaps imply considerable decreases in women's lifetime earnings, pension savings, and financial security.
-However, our understanding of the underlying mental model guiding mothers' labor supply decisions remains limited.
-In this paper, we shed light on the factors that mothers take into account when making labor supply decisions and document that they are largely inattentive to such long-term financial consequences.
-Through a large-scale field experiment, we show that providing mothers with objective, individualized information about the long-run costs of a reduced labor supply increases demand for financial information and future labor supply intentions, in particular among women who initially underestimated the long-term costs.
-Leveraging linked employer administrative data one year post-intervention, we observe that this group increases their actual labor supply by 5 percent over the mean.
+The ``child penalty'' significantly reduces women’s lifetime earnings and pension savings, but it remains unclear whether these gaps are the deliberate result of forward-looking decisions.
+This paper provides novel evidence on the role of cognitive constraints in mothers’ labor supply decisions.
+In a large-scale field experiment that combines rich survey and administrative data, we provide mothers with objective, individualized information about the long-run costs of reduced labor supply.
+The treatment increases demand for financial information and future labor supply plans, in particular among women who underestimated the long-term costs.
+Leveraging linked employer administrative data one year post-intervention, we observe that these mothers increase their actual labor supply by 6 percent over the mean.
 <br />
 <br />
 <br />